 Summer 2015 Wroxton Courses

-Three courses are being offered this summer, two by Merrimack faculty and one by Fairleigh Dickinson University faculty.
-Students choose two (1 course from Merrimack and 1 course from FDU) and earn up to 8 Merrimack credits.
+Four courses are being offered this summer, two by Merrimack faculty and two by Fairleigh Dickinson University faculty.
+Students choose two (1 course from Merrimack and 1 course from FDU) and earn up to 7/8 Merrimack credits.

 COM 3231: Intercultural Communication, Professor Matthew Isbelle, Communication Arts and Sciences, Merrimack College, 4 credits

-Satisfies a Social Science distribution requirement.
-Fulfills a SOSC and D requirement in LS Core.
+Satisfies a Social Science distribution requirement and (D)( requirement in LS Core

 This course examines scholarly research and current events with concerted attention towards the improved practice of communication in intercultural, international, and interfaith settings.
 The primary questions investigated in the course will address the dynamics of culture, ethnicity, religion, and identity in terms of issues of representation, inequality, and empowerment against the backdrop of global transition in the 21st Century.
 The course will pay particular attention to the ways religion and ethnic identity influence each other at the individual, community, national, and international levels.
 The course will call upon research from critical and functional perspectives that utilize qualitative and quantitative methods of inquiry.

-FAA 2560: The London Stage, Professor Richard Piatt, Visual and Performing Arts, Merrimack College, 4 credits
+FAA 2560: London Theatre, Professor Richard Piatt, Visual and Performing Arts, Merrimack College, 4 credits

-Satisfies a distribution requirement, a major/minor in Theatre (elective) and general elective.
+Satisfies an Arts & Literature distribution requirement, a major/minor in Theatre (elective) and (X) in the LS Core